aayushgoyal443/COL334-Computer-Networks/Assignment-3/README.md

 ```sh
 ./waf configure --enable-example
 ```
-6. Now to run the code, give the following command
+6. Now to run the code, copy the file "Third.cc" into "sizth.cc" as done in the previous parts give the following command
 ```sh
 ./waf --run "examples/tutorial/sixth <config_num>"
 ```